liuzulin/Coding-Exercise/README.md

 ### divideSubstring
-Give a number ​n​ and digit number ​k​ find all serial substring is able to divisible n.
+Give a number n and digit number k, find all serial substring is able to divisible n.
 Input: n = 120, k = 2 Output: 2
 Explain:
 120 -> 12 and 20 120 % 12 == 0 (O)